Search Results for

 Workflow triggers

-• UI trigger: End-users can trigger workflows by clicking widget buttons.
-This is the only way to trigger a UI workflow while it is totally possible to trigger an automatic workflow here.
+UI trigger End-users trigger workflows by clicking widget buttons.
+The only way to trigger a UI workflow.

-• Time trigger: You can configure a scheduler to trigger an automatic workflow at a specific time.
+Time trigger A scheduler triggers an automatic workflow at a specific time.

 Workflow states

-• Completed: A workflow completes when all required activities are completed.
+• Completed: All required activities have been completed.

 stateDiagram-v2